About the study

 The four PCCs serve as clinical center hubs that coordinate the clinical sites in their CureGN duties.
 PCC hubs have primary responsibility for managing their associated clinical sites.
 They are responsible for participant enrollment, maintaining outstanding subject retention, and obtaining data and biospecimens of high quality.
 PCC administration directly oversees study coordinator training, and local regulatory and financial management.

-Participants are recruited from each of the four Participating Clinical Center (PCC) networks: Columbia University, Midwest Pediatric Nephrology Consortium (MWPNC), University of North Carolina (UNC), and University of Pennsylvania (Penn).
+Participants are recruited from each of the four Participating Clinical Center (PCC) networks: Columbia University, Pediatric Nephrology Research Consortium (PNRC), University of North Carolina (UNC), and University of Pennsylvania (PENN).
 Each PCC represents multiple clinical sites, with a current total of 65 sites, including 59 in the United States (US), four in Canada, one in Italy, and one in Poland.

 Marcus Professor of Pediatrics, Chief, Division of Pediatric Nephrology